winstondo/RoV_ThrusterControlSystem/README.md

 Refer to the manufacture's website for specifications: http://www.ztwshop.com/product/shark-brushless-esc-for-rc-boat/ztw-shark-40A-bec-for-rc-boat.html

-## Current Issues:

-~~The analog stick is too sensitive and does not adequetly send out a consistant signal to the ESC, which causes the thrusters to stop firing if the analog stick is not in the ~~ appropriate dead zone.
-Some interpolation is needed to smooth this out.~~
-Initilization takes forever and can be shortend.

-Further testing with all four thrusters.

 ## Deprecated
 Functions or drivers that are no longer used but kept for completeness or troubleshooting.